mediadrop/mediadrop/doc/install/index.rst

    # To create a virtual environment:
    $ virtualenv --no-site-packages mediacore_env

-   # However, if this virtualenv is going to be used by Apache+mod_wsgi:
+   # Or, for Apache+mod_wsgi deployments:
    $ virtualenv mediacore_env

-   # To activate that virtual environment:
+   # Then, to activate that virtual environment:
    $ cd mediacore_env
    $ source bin/activate